oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

 ## Selection criteria

-In order to select technical writers for Season of Docs, we will mainly be looking at three things:
+In order to select technical writers for the project, we will mainly be looking at three things:

-- The quality of the submitted proposal
+- The quality of the submitted “Statement of interest”
-- The quality of the applicant's previous technical writing related work
+- The quality of the applicant's previous technical writing-related work
 - The quality of the applicant's starter project

-We believe that strong performance in these dimensions is likely to correlate well with the technical writer having an enjoyable, fulfilling and productive experience over the summer, and successfully completing the Season of Docs program.
+We believe that strong performance in these dimensions is likely to correlate well with the technical writer having an enjoyable, fulfilling, and productive experience over the summer, and successfully completing the project.

-For the proposal, we generally look for a clear indication that the technical writer has a good, deep understanding of the project.
+For the  “Statement of interest”, we generally look for a clear indication that the technical writer has a good, deep understanding of the project.
 Some indicators that could help with this include:

 - Clear, unambiguous communication.
-- A clear analysis of (and good design decisions that build on top of) the original project idea, with a strong focus on creating clear and understandable documentation for users or developers.
+- A clear analysis of the original project idea, with a strong focus on creating clear and understandable documentation for users or developers.
 - A concrete, specific breakdown of the work to be done for each milestone.
-- A proposal that is sufficiently concrete to demonstrate that the applicant is familiar with the scope of the problem they're tackling.
+- Should be sufficiently concrete to demonstrate that the applicant is familiar with the scope of the problem they're tackling.
 This may include pointers to parts of the Oppia codebase.

+# How to apply?
+Contributors are expected to fillup the form and share the final “Statement of interest (SOI)” in a pdf format before the deadline.
+If you fail to submit the form before the deadline then the organizations will not be able to see your SOI and therefore will not be able to accept you.

 # Project Idea